harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 For more information about creating the secret, go to [Pull an image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) in the Kubernetes documentation.

-**For airgapped packages**
+**For air gap packages**

-Harness no longer includes the Looker image in airgapped bundles.
+Harness no longer includes the Looker image in air gap bundles.
 You can still request onboarding for custom dashboards.
 Upon request, Harness will generate an access token for pulling the Looker image from DockerHub.
 Following this, Harness will provide you with the Looker license key and DockerHub credentials.

 You must replace your Looker license after deployment.